British art, British paintings, and British artists and contemporary art - Artist CV's

 To see more Ann SHRAGER British art click

-To see more Adrian SYKES British art click
+To see more Helen TABOR British art click

 Richard Thorn was born in the South West of England in 1952.
 He was brought up living close to the sea and among the beautiful Devon countryside.
 As a result the sea, coastal and rural landscape have been an ongoing inspiration of subject matter for Richard.
 Although he formally studied art at the Newton Abbot School of Art, Thorn is a naturally gifted artist and prefers to create paintings from 'feeling' rather than an academic standpoint.